 The use of better and advanced techniques of breast imaging are leading to the acceleration in the development of better growth machines and equipment, thus leading to an increase in the efficiency of test and the provision of faster results

-The better, advanced and diverse varieties of breast imaging technologies with enhanced properties that are able to effectively detect and monitor the spreads of cancer cells.
-These products are being launched by existing and new players in different markets is estimated to lead to increased adoption and propel the market growth further over the forecast period.
+The better, advanced, and diverse varieties of breast imaging technologies with enhanced properties are able to effectively detect and monitor the spread of cancer cells.
+These products are being launched by existing and new players in different markets are estimated to lead to increased adoption and propel the market growth further over the forecast period.
 In November 2019, Candelis, Inc., announced the launch of their new product called the “Advanced Breast Imaging Workstation, which is an enhancement of their existing ImageGrid Platform.
-It is able to support the mammography and Tomosynthesis images from Hologic, GE, Siemens, Planmed and Giotto and supports the viewing and the proper analysis of the images that have been acquired by the imaging systems by GE, Siemens, Hitachi, and iVu.
+It is able to support the mammography and Tomosynthesis images from Hologic, GE, Siemens, Planmed, and Giotto and supports the viewing and the proper analysis of the images that have been acquired by the imaging systems by GE, Siemens, Hitachi, and iVu.

 Frequently Asked Questions (FAQs)